gluonhq/emoji/CONTRIBUTING.md

 Check the issue tracker and pull requests to see if your desired contribution is already being discussed or worked on.
 Join our community discussion channels to engage with other contributors and seek guidance if needed.

-## Code of Conduct

-Please adhere to our project's Code of Conduct when participating in any project-related activities, both online and offline.
-Treat all community members with respect and create a welcoming and inclusive environment.

 ## Reporting Issues

 If you encounter a bug or have a suggestion, please submit an issue in the project's issue tracker.